FM Broadcast Filing Window - Low Power FM (LPFM) stations

 Original construction permits (and major changes) for Low Power FM (LPFM) broadcast stations.

 This window will be for original construction permits as well as for “major” modifications to existing licensed facilities.
-In LPFM, a major modification includes a change in channel without the need for a reduced interference study as well as a physical move of over 5.6 kilometers (the maximum distance involved is currently being considered in a pending rulemaking thus meaning that the distance to move without waiting for a major window may be extended).
+In LPFM, a major modification includes a change in channel without the need for a reduced interference study as well as a physical move of over 11.2 kilometers where there is no 60 dBu overlap between the current and proposed facility.

 Applicant requirements and limitations: